23 January - 26 February 2019

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks to ensure ineligible applications are rejected from further processing.

 The applicant for an international postdoc grant must be an individual researcher.
-You must hold a doctoral degree from a Swedish HEI or the European University Institute (EUI), awarded no more than two years before the deadline for this call.
+You must hold a doctoral degree from a Swedish HEI or the European University Institute (EUI) External link, opens in new window., awarded no more than two years before the deadline for this call.

 If you are awarded a grant, you must be employed by the administrating organisation at the start of and throughout the grant period and any additional availability period, unless the Swedish Research Council approves an exception.
 The administrating organisation will decide on the employment format, salary and employment terms and conditions.
 You are, however, expected to remain employed full-time throughout the grant period, which means that you are employed and pay tax in Sweden during your stay abroad.
 You do not have to be employed by the administrating organisation at the time of applying.